-If you’re thinking about selling your house in the 08691 zip code (or anywhere in NJ & NY, one of the first things you’ll think about is selling price.
+If you’re thinking about selling your house in the 28211 and 08691 zip code (or anywhere in NC & NJ, one of the first things you’ll think about is selling price.
 How much should you sell the house for?
-But there’s one question you should understand first, and that is: How important is the asking price when selling a house in New Jersey, Brooklyn, Queens, Long Island NJ & NY?
+But there’s one question you should understand first, and that is: How important is the asking price when selling a house in North Carolina & New Jersey NC & NJ?
 In this blog post, we’ll answer this question to help equip you when you sell your house…

 When you want to sell your house, you set an asking price.
 Of course, most people know that this is rarely the selling price – so why set an asking price at all?
-Just how important is the asking price when selling a house in New Jersey, Brooklyn, Queens, Long Island NJ & NY?
+Just how important is the asking price when selling a house in North Carolina & New Jersey NC & NJ?

 An asking price is actually a very useful “tool” that does 3 things for you.